August 19, 2022

 Inflation continues to put pressure on household budgets.
 From groceries to gas, record breaking inflation means the purchasing power of your money is decreasing each month.
 Follow these steps to keep “budget aware” to help navigate this period of high inflation, however long it lasts.

-Related content: 5 Common Questions About Your Interior FCU Account After Retirement
+Related content: 5 Common Questions About Your Interior Federal Account After Retirement

 Want more credit union information?